kl2karpenko/AssignmentForFE/README.md

 |=======================================================================================================================|
 ```

-Your App should have from 28 to 31 cells (depends on month)
+## Demands:

-#### On hover on cell, opens modal window that will show Us a weather on the day of month that we hover.
+1. On hover on cell, opens modal window that will show Us a weather on the day of month that we hover.
-#### On click on cell, we opened a page that show us a weather on the day of month that we clicked.
+2. On click on cell, we opened a page that show us a weather on the day of month that we clicked.
-#### Every time when we click the cell, we make a request to get a data about the weather from this API: https://openweathermap.org/current
+3. Every time when we click the cell, we make a request to get a data about the weather from this API: https://openweathermap.org/current
+4. Your App should have from 28 to 31 cells (depends on month)

 ## Please describe:
 1) What structure you will create for the App